 If you'd like to incorporate your own stones or metals, I'm happy to do that.
 It can be a meaningful way to honor family history or heirlooms.
 A quick note on melting down metals: While providing your own metal can somewhat reduce the price, because of the extra work that goes into trading in or milling out new metal from scratch, it doesn't actually save that much money.
 It is best to choose this option if you are interested in the sentimental aspect of reusing family gold as opposed to doing it for the cost savings.

-Price can vary greatly depending on what karat of gold is used (14k vs 18k), the cut, color, clarity and carat of the diamonds or other stones.
+Price can vary greatly depending on what karat of gold is used (14k vs 18k), the cut, color, clarity and carat of the diamond, and if there are other accent stones included in the ring.
 To give you a ballpark sense of what to expect, here are some examples of how some 14k engagement rings can be priced:

 Process: Here's the typical process I follow when working with clients on custom pieces:

 - Initial conversation: In-person or video chat meeting to discuss scope: materials, timeline, budget, and general design.

 - Proposal: I create a proposal that includes price, description, and reference images.
 Note that I do not provide sketches at this point in the process.

 - Deposit: If client approves proposal, client pays 50% deposit up-front in order to officially begin the project.

 - Design: We work together to design the piece.